Inclusion is the secret of the most successful remote teams.

 Disengagement is costly.
 According to Gallup, disengaged employees are responsible for an estimated $450 to $550 billion annually nationwide.

 Right now, fostering a culture of belonging is more important than ever.
 Almost a year into the COVID-19 crisis, diverse groups are struggling.
 In fact, only one in six diverse employees feel supported by their organizations right now.

 In order to help their remote teams feel supported, leaders need to prioritize inclusion and belonging.
-Here’s four practices to drive a sense of belonging on a remote team.
+Here are four practices to drive a sense of belonging on a remote team.

 1. Encourage employee recognition